Pony Ma: Philanthropy

 In 2016, Ma transferred US$2.3 billion worth of his personal Tencent shares to his charitable foundation, the Ma Huateng Global Foundation (马化腾环球基金会).
-However Forbes has not decreased his net worth as the shares are still listed under his name.
+However, Forbes has not decreased his net worth, as the shares are still listed under his name.

 Politics

 According to the official Tencent website, Ma is a deputy to the 5th Shenzhen Municipal People's Congress and served in the 12th National People's Congress.

-Speaking of censorship at a tech conference in Singapore, Ma was quoted as saying "In terms of information security management, online companies from any country must abide by a defined set of criteria, and act responsibly.
-Otherwise it might lead to hearsay, libel and argument among citizens - not to mention between countries.
+Speaking of censorship at a technology conference in Singapore, Ma was quoted as saying: "In terms of information security management, online companies from any country must abide by a defined set of criteria, and act responsibly.
+Otherwise it might lead to hearsay, libel and argument among citizens—not to mention between countries.
 That's why the need for online management is increasingly urgent."

 Personal life

-Ma uses the nickname Pony, derived from the English translation of his family name Ma (马), which means "horse."
-Ma Huateng seldom appears in the media and is known for his secretive lifestyle.
+Ma uses the nickname Pony, derived from the English translation of his family name, Ma (马), which means "horse."
+Ma Huateng seldom speaks with Western media.

 Ma Huateng's wealth comes from the 9.7 percent stake in Tencent Holdings.
 He reportedly owns property in Hong Kong and art pieces worth US$150 million.
 He owns a redeveloped palatial residence of 1820 m2 in Hong Kong.

+On April 28, 2018, Ma Huateng's book "China on Fingertips" was officially launched, telling the story of the entire social transformation process of China as a mobile Internet power.